Top 10 Best Men’s Driving Shoes: The Definitive List

 Buy the Puma Men’s Futurecats 1 Nightcat Driving Shoe here.

-Buy the Gucci Men’s Road Burnished Leather Driver here.
+Buy the Ceyue Leather Breathable Driving Shoes here.

 And now we’re gonna detour from fashion to functional.
 The next two in the list are true driving shoes — or, actually, boots in these cases — that are certified by governing bodies in racing.
-The Garco Spark Cross RB-7 is dramatically colored with the green for the entire leather upper and the calf leather lateral reinforcements.
-The company’s premium models of men’s driving shoes are actually made with kangaroo leather, which Sparco says is even lighter and more supple.
+Call these the real deal.
+They are, as we mentioned in the intro, part of the category that is for actual racing.
+Sparco is the Italian auto parts and accessory company from Volpiano, Turin.
+Obviously, one of their accessories is driving shoes.
+These are more like high top athletic shoes (with a Velcro closure at the ankle).
+They feature a wide toe box and an extra cushioned sole for additional comfort and, according to Sparco, a reduction in shock and vibration on the ball of the foot.
+Back in the day, David Letterman used to wear wrestling shoes while he was hosting his show.
+If you want to cop these and not use them for serious driving, just know that there’s a history of wearing sport-specific shoes for just kickin’ around in (or hostin’ a show in).
 You’ll note that the outer soles are not nubbed, which is because the materials that comprise ABC pedals don’t require the studs.
-However, Sparco says the soles here are ultra-slim, which “offers greater pedal sensitivity.”
 So drive on, speed racer, and look cool doing it.

 9. Simpson Racing 28100RD ‘The Hightop’ SFI Approved Driving Shoes

-Note: UPDATE – This post was updated January 10, 2018.
-We removed a pair of Guccis — they’re beautiful, they’re great, and they’re tough to get in a variety of sizes — and a couple other brands.
-We’ve replaced them with better options!
-Vroom!